Wednesday, July 8 at 7:30 p.m. — Measure for Measure with the USJ Dance Ensemble at 7 p.m.

 Saturday, July 18 at 7:30 p.m. — Measure for Measure with a performance by New England Ballet Theatre at 7 p.m.

 Sunday, July 19 at 5:30 p.m. — A Midsummer Night's Dream with a “Professor Talk” at 5 p.m. with Dr. John Watts, D.C.J., who is an Assistant Professor of Criminal and Restorative Justice at the University of Saint Joseph.
-There will also be a doll making activity for our audience members before the show.
-And, there will be a post-show “Talk Back” with Director Sasha Bratt and the cast of A Midsummer Night’s Dream.
+There will also be a post-show “Talk Back” with Director Sasha Bratt and the cast of A Midsummer Night’s Dream.
+FAMILY DAY Activities: There will be a doll making activity for our audience members one hour before the show.
+The Yard Goats Mascots, Chompers and Chew Chew, will be at the Festival before the show.
+Remember that children 12 and under can attend the Festival for free.

 WEEK 3